Avoiding Endocrine Disruptors in the Home

 Plastic contains chemicals that can interrupt your endocrine system, especially if you’re using plastic methods for storing food and drink.
 Replacing your plastic containers, bottles and jars with glass is great way to quickly eliminate these nasty toxins, and it’s a lot better for the environment too.
 They’re also longer lasting so you’ll save your money along with your health.

-Another way to avoid using plastic in food preparation is swapping out cling wrap or sandwich bags for brown paper bags.
-A great cling wrap for alternative is wax wraps made from cotton – they keep food just as fresh for just as long, and also have multiple uses around the home.
+Another way to avoid using plastic in food preparation is swapping out cling wrap or sandwich bags used to store food for brown paper bags.
+If you are looking for something to use to cover bowls then beeswax wraps are another great option!
+You can DIY or buy pre-made ones, they keep food just as fresh for just as long, and also have multiple uses around the home.
 As well as being reusable, it’s another combined win for the environment, your health and your budget.

-Some of the hormones that can be mimicked from the chemicals in cleaning products are also found in birth control pills.
+Did you know that some of the hormones found in birth control pills can be mimicked by the chemicals in cleaning products!
 Pretty scary, huh?
 While some places in the world, such as Europe, are implementing bans on reproductive toxins like these, there’s still not a lot of protection for consumers elsewhere with endocrine disruptors not even legally required on the ingredient list.
 It’s best to use alternative cleaning products, like natural solutions.
-However, if you’re not quite ready to make the leap to all natural, it’s good to avoid cleaning products that have ‘danger’ on the label as the chemicals in these ones might be a bit stronger.
+However, if you’re not quite ready to make the leap to all-natural, it’s good to avoid cleaning products that have ‘danger’ on the label as the chemicals in these ones might be a bit stronger.

-The endocrine disruptors in air fresheners and perfumes can actually mimic the hormones in the endocrine system.
+The endocrine disruptors in air fresheners, perfumes, and deodorants can actually mimic the hormones in the endocrine system.
 This is a problem as it can limit or increase the natural production of hormones within the body, resulting in an array of issues.
-You can swap out air fresheners for essential oil humidifiers, and there are a lot of great natural deodorant products on the market.
+You can swap out air fresheners for essential oil humidifiers, and there are a lot of great natural perfumes and deodorant products on the market.